Back-Focal-Plane Imaging and Linear Density Measurements Of Sub-Diffraction Sized Biological Filaments and Particles: Imaging Multiple Particles

 To quantify the angular dependence of the detector signals, multiple line profiles are taken across each scan (Fig. \ref{Fibrils}c).
 The maximum $S_x$ sensitivity decreases with an increase in the angle of the filament relative to the QPD $y-$axis.
 Each row of the $S_x$ response and column of the $S_y$ response provide a measurement of maximum $S_x$ and $S_y$ sensitivity, respectively.
 These measurements are averaged for each of the 19 scans, resulting in an experimentally determined dependence of the maximum $S_x$ and $S_y$ sensitivities on the angle between the filament and the QPD $y-$axis (Fig. \ref{Fibrils}d).
 We similarly compute the sensitivity values predicted by the bead model.
 The results are rescaled such that the largest measured $S_x$ sensitivity value was set to 1.
 As expected, the $S_x$ maximum sensitivity shows a maximum at a filament-QPD $y-$axis angle of $0^\circ$ and a minimum at an angle of $90^\circ$.
 Conversely, the $S_y$ maximum sensitivity shows a maximum at $90^\circ$ and a minimum at $0^\circ$.
 The maximum $S_y$ sensitivity at $90^\circ$ is approximately $30\%$ smaller than the maximum $S_x$ sensitivity at $0^\circ$.
 This same effect is seen in images of a single particle (Fig. \ref{SimVsRealResp}a) and is due to instrument-specific parameters.

 The agreement between the model and the experimental data confirms that complex structures can be modeled as sums of point particles.
 Furthermore, for a uniform filament, the sensitivities depend not only on the filament's diameter but also on its orientation.
 With an understanding of these dependencies, we are now able to compare the thickness of filament-shaped objects regardless of their orientation in the $XY$-plane of the sample.
-Furthermore, by using one high quality template of a small bead, the instrument-specific angular-dependent response can be computed using the ``bead model''.
+By using one high quality template of a small bead, the instrument-specific angular-dependent response can be accounted for allowing for accurate modeling of the angle-dependent filament response using the ``bead model''.
 For networks that may contained out-of-plane tilted filaments, the out-of-plane angular dependence can be computed using a three dimensional scan of a single bead.
-This makes optical tweezer imaging a quantitative method for measuring diameter variations along filament-shaped objects.
+In order to compare the diameter of two filaments positioned at different angles relative to the QPD axis, the following procedure is performed: